The fundamental theorem of cubical small cancellation theory: Cubical small cancellation theory

 Note that the first hexagon move is the ``inverse'' of the hexagon moves performed in the definition of $D_{n_j}$ and can be performed because all other hexagon moves performed in first part (i.e. those used in definition of $D_i$ for $i=n_j$ $j=1,\dots, h$) leave unchanged $N(\Gamma(e_2))$ and all squares already pushed downward.
 In each $D_j'$ the subdiagram $N\big(\Gamma(e_1)\big)\cup N\big(\Gamma(e_2)\big)$ is a rectangle and so the second hexagon move is also well defined.
 We set $D'=D_h'$ and we are done.

 \end{proof}

-\begin{defi} A \emph{ladder} is a minimal disc diagram $(L,\partial L)\to (X^*,X)$ in a presentation complex $X^*$ consisting of a sequence of cone-cells and/or vertices $C_1,\dots, C_n$ ($n\geq2$) and square complexes joining them in the following sense: \begin{itemize}\item if $n=2$ one of the following holds:\begin{enumerate}[(1)]\item $C_1$ and $C_2$ are cone-cells glued along a vertex $v$, i.e.\ $L=C_1\cup_v C_2$, or \item $C_1$ and $C_2$ are joined by a single edge $e$ where $e\cap C_1, e\cap C_2$ are two vertices of $e$, or
+\begin{defi} A \emph{ladder} is a minimal disc diagram $(L,\partial L)\to (X^*,X)$ in a presentation complex $X^*$ consisting of a sequence of cone-cells and/or vertices $C_1,\dots, C_n$ ($n\geq2$) and square complexes joining them in the following sense: \begin{itemize}\item if $n=2$ one of the following holds: \begin{enumerate}[(1)] \item $C_1$ and $C_2$ are cone-cells glued along a vertex $v$, i.e.\ $L=C_1\cup_v C_2$, or \item $C_1$ and $C_2$ are joined by a single edge $e$ where $e\cap C_1, e\cap C_2$ are two vertices of $e$, or \item the diagram consists of a pseudorectangle $R$ and cone cells $C_1,C_2$ each attached to one side of $R$, \end{enumerate}